patbeagan1/dotfiles/README.md

-# libbeagan
+# libbeagan dotfiles

 This is a collection of shell functions and scripts which are included in the hopes that they will be helpful.

+To use this system, you must be running ZSH!

 ## 🛑 But first, a disclaimer 🛑

 Sourcing 3rd party files (as in, the zsh `source` command) is pretty dang dangerous, even though it can be convenient.
+It works as if you were typing the commands yourself, using your current environment and user permissions.
+That means it has the ability to access your environment keys, and make any system changes you're allowed to.
 It's a good idea to make sure that you know what every line in a file does before proceeding.

 You could just trust me 👀 but as someone who cares about your digital wellbeing in situations like this, I would recommend _not_ taking my word for it.
 It's better to read through and try just a couple of aliases at a time.